binazgreat/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. alphABET- >  Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4. Alphabet soup- > Write a program that prints the alphabet in lowercase, followed by a new line.
 5. Numbers- > Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+6. Numberz- > Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.